ao-org/argentum-online-server/README.md

 # 🗺️ Maps Limitation 512 with VB6 Debugger

 There is a limitation when running and debugging the game within Visual Basic 6.
 Due to VB6's constraints, it cannot load more than 512 maps during debugging.
-As a result, cities such as Forgat (Map 790) will not function properly.
+As a result, maps such as Dungeon Dinosaurios (Map 577) will not function properly and it will throw overflow error

 # 🛡️ Requirements